kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     :   Specify the name of your cluster.

     **exhibitor_storage_backend**
     :   This parameter specifies the type of storage backend for Exhibitor.
 By default this is set to `zookeeper` in the `config.yaml` template file.
-During DCOS installation, a storage system is required for configuring and orchestrating Zookeeper with Exhibitor on the master nodes.
-Exhibitor automatically configures your Zookeeper installation on the master nodes during your DCOS installation.
+During DCOS installation, a storage system is required for configuring and orchestrating ZooKeeper with Exhibitor on the master nodes.
+Exhibitor automatically configures your ZooKeeper installation on the master nodes during your DCOS installation.

     **exhibitor_zk_hosts**
-    :   Specify a comma-separated list of one or more Zookeeper node IP addresses to use for configuring the internal Exhibitor instances.
-Exhibitor uses this Zookeeper cluster to orchestrate it's configuration.
+    :   Specify a comma-separated list of one or more ZooKeeper node IP addresses to use for configuring the internal Exhibitor instances.
+Exhibitor uses this ZooKeeper cluster to orchestrate it's configuration.

     **master_discovery**
     :   This parameter specifies the Mesos master discovery method.
 By default this is set to `static` in the `config.yaml` template file.
 The `static` method uses the Mesos agents to discover the masters by giving each agent a static list of master IPs.
 The masters must not change IP addresses, and if a master is replaced, the new master must take the old master's IP address